chidiwilliams/chidiwilliams.com/content/post/the-tradeoffs-we-make.md

 ![Availability over linearizability in distributed databases](https://res.cloudinary.com/cwilliams/image/upload/c_scale,w_750/v1628014104/Blog/51480821-42e8-4456-a59d-58fa156a8fe6.png)

 In the event of a partition, the latency-linearizability tradeoff becomes an availability-linearizability tradeoff.
 Together, these two tradeoffs are formally known as the [PACELC theorem](https://en.wikipedia.org/wiki/PACELC_theorem).
-PACELC is an extension of the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem), which only considers the latter tradeoff.[^nwl]
+PACELC is an extension of the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem), which only considers the latter tradeoff.[^enb]

-[^nwl]: In practice, these tradeoffs [aren't so binary](https://martin.kleppmann.com/2015/05/11/please-stop-calling-databases-cp-or-ap.html).
-A system that is not CAP-available may still be available to process requests from other nodes.
-And a system that is not CAP-consistent (or linearizable) can still offer weaker forms of consistency, like [sequential](https://en.wikipedia.org/wiki/Consistency_model#Sequential_consistency) and [causal consistency](https://en.wikipedia.org/wiki/Consistency_model#Causal_consistency).
-There are many possible permutations of availability and consistency levels.
-But the tradeoffs themselves don't disappear.
-Whichever way we turn, decisions we make about the consistency of distributed networks affect latency and availability and vice-versa.

-Another common tradeoff in software engineering is the one between performance and ease of use.
-To make systems more user-friendly, we write abstractions that sometimes worsen performance.
-For example, high-level languages (like Python) are easier to use than lower-level languages (like C).
-But the benefit sometimes comes at the cost of program speed.
+## Being thoughtful

 Building useful software requires being thoughtful about making good tradeoffs.
 It takes a deep understanding of the requirements, constraints, resources, and the pros and cons of the alternatives.

-While making these decisions, we should ask: What do users expect from this application?
+While making these decisions, we should ask: What do users expect from this software?
 Strong consistency could be critical for a financial application.
 But, for a blog?
 Probably not.
-We should also ask: How can we use available resources to get the results we want?
+We should also find out how to use available resources to get the results we want.
 The space-time tradeoffs we discussed earlier were reasonable because memory was accessible.

 Using precise language clears the path towards making better decisions.
 Instead of saying an alternative is "faster" or "more reliable", use more descriptive terms.
 Be less vague.
 "Faster" by how much?
 By how many seconds?
 Or by what percentage?
 "More reliable" under what conditions?

 Vague descriptions can hide the full scope and impact of choosing certain alternatives.
-An option might perform abysmally under certain important conditions even though it performs well on average.
-In ancient folklore, knowing the _true name_ of a being gave you complete control over it.
+An option might perform abysmally under certain important conditions, even though it performs well on average.
+According to some ancient folklore, knowing the _true name_ of a being gave you complete control over it.
 The mytheme rings true here.
 As we ask more probing questions to uncover the full impact of a tradeoff—its _true name_—we gain more control over the overall decision.

 Learning to make thoughtful tradeoffs is also a key part of becoming a technical leader.
 Good engineering leadership involves understanding the context behind engineering decisions and re-evaluating the decisions when requirements change.
 As [the memes](https://twitter.com/sugarpirate_/status/1348044775887233024) go: becoming a senior engineer is saying "it depends" over and over again until you retire.

 In any case, making good tradeoffs is a skill every software engineer should learn.
 These decisions make significant differences.
 And thinking about them carefully helps ensure that we build software that remains valuable to users.

 ## Notes

+[^enb]: In practice, these tradeoffs [aren't so binary](https://martin.kleppmann.com/2015/05/11/please-stop-calling-databases-cp-or-ap.html).
+A system that is not CAP-available may still be available to process requests from other nodes.
+And a system that is not CAP-consistent (or linearizable) can still offer weaker forms of consistency, like [sequential](https://en.wikipedia.org/wiki/Consistency_model#Sequential_consistency) and [causal consistency](https://en.wikipedia.org/wiki/Consistency_model#Causal_consistency).
+There are many possible permutations of availability and consistency levels.
+But the tradeoffs themselves don't disappear.
+Whichever way we turn, decisions we make about the consistency of distributed networks affect latency and availability and vice-versa.